Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Vapour-Eyes.md

 </table>

 ### Counter Trap
 Again, the Counter Trap is not strictly part of the archetype, but very closely relyzen.
-Its effect has the potentivity to be extremely powerful, although is only defensive.
+Its effect has the potency to be extremely powerful, although is only defensive.
 Take it to be a variacion of the *Lightning* Xyz Monsters’ effects that can activyze during the opponent’s turn and doesn’t trigger floating effects.
-If really necessary, it can be activyzen in response to a [Rank-Up-Magic](#Rank-Up), negating it to drop a (hopefully) well-timed wipeout.
+If really necessary, it can be activyzen in response to a [rankup card](#Rank-Up), negating it to drop a (hopefully) well-timed wipeout.

 <br>